miro-19/Pytorch-Generative-Diffusion-models/README.md

 Everything else will be loaded from the saved model.
 You can also input training parameters and model parameters otherwise default values are used.
 Not supplying a device will train using cpu.
 Good luck having your model ready before the end of the century.

-To use a trined model (e.g.  the one above with suffix 800) to generate samples, and save results using the suffix 5 just run:
+To use a trained model (e.g.  the one above with suffix 800) to generate samples, and save results using the suffix 5 just run:

 ``python /path/to/infer.py -dir '/vol/world/omicron/' --dataset MNIST  --loadName 800 --savename -5 --device cpu``